-Through my amazing summer program, I got to go on a few great site visits to experience different houses of worship and participate in some beautiful events.
+Through my amazing NEH Summer Institute, Religious Worlds of New York, I got to go on a few great site visits to experience different houses of worship and participate in some beautiful events.
 The sites may fluctuate a bit year to year (if you are planning on attending in the future) but this is the general idea:

 Bronx Lourdes Grotto

 The garden around the church of St. Lucy is a replica of the countryside of Lourdes and even has its own grotto that looks like the one the Virgin Mary appeared to Bernadette in 1858.
 Although it is not the site of a miracle itself, many people come there to pray and collect water for “religious” purposes.

 Address: 833 Mace Avenue, Bronx

 This is a small, store-front Sufi mosque in which we got to participate in an intimate Thursday-night service.
 There are not photos allowed inside so this is as good as it gets people!
 It was a whirlwind event with sights, sounds, and full of spirit!
 We ended the night at around 10:30 pm because they (thankfully) shortened the hours-long service for us.

 Jumma Service at Islamic Cultural Center of New York